VampZie/R/Exercise 2/info.md

 - Contact maps and distance matrices
 - RMSD / RMSF (for comparing structures or dynamics)
    - For single structure, rmsd is 0.
+   - If you had two pdbs, you could do.